-Non-Council Member – Public
+Non-Council Committee Member – Public

 The College of Midwives of Ontario is responsible for governing the profession of midwifery in the public interest.
 Council and committee members of the College make decisions in the public interest considering an understanding of the midwifery profession and the environments in which it is practised.

-Why apply to be a Non-Council committee member?
+Why Apply to Be a Non-Council Committee Member?

 Public participation is important and necessary in fulfilling the public interest mandate of the College.
 Public members serving on College committees bring their own knowledge and expertise to the decision-making process and regulatory work.

-What do committees do?
+What Do committees Do?

 Committees perform functions assigned to them under the authority of the Regulated Health Professions Act, 1991 (RHPA) and are established by the College’s Council.
 Non-Council committee members are appointed for one year terms, up to a maximum of six consecutive terms.